WasmEdge/WasmEdge/docs/GOVERNANCE.md

 codebases, a service (e.g., a website), or project to support the other projects (e.g., marketing or community management).
 Reviewers help review the GitHub issues and PRs.
 See the [Contributor Ladder](./CONTRIBUTION_LADDER.md) for more detailed information on responsibilities.

-### Maintainers

-WasmEdge Maintainers have write access to the [WasmEdge](https://github.com/WasmEdge/WasmEdge) GitHub repo.
-They can merge their own patches or patches from others.
-The current maintainers can be found in [MAINTAINERS.md](./OWNERS.md).
-Maintainers collectively manage the project's resources and contributors.

-This privilege is granted with some expectation of responsibility: maintainers are people who care about the WasmEdge project and want to help it grow and improve.
-A maintainer is not just someone who can make changes, but someone who has demonstrated their ability to collaborate with the team, get the most knowledgeable people to review code and docs, contribute high-quality code, and follow through to fix issues (in code or tests).

-A maintainer is a contributor to the project's success and a citizen helping the project succeed.

-The collective team of all Maintainers is known as the Maintainer Council, which is the governing body for the project.

-### Reviewers

-A Reviewer is an established contributor who regularly participates in the project.
-Reviewers have privileges in both project repositories and elections, and as such are expected to act in the interests of the whole project.
-Becoming a reviewer is a core aspect in the journey to becoming a committer.

-### Committers

-A Committer has responsibility for specific code, documentation, test, or other project areas.
-They are collectively responsible, with other Committers, for reviewing all changes to those areas and indicating whether those changes are ready to merge.
-They have a track record of contribution and review in the project.

-Committers are part of the organization with write access to all repositories.
-Committers are expected to remain actively involved in the project and participate in voting and discussing proposed project-level changes.

-### Adding maintainers

-Maintainers are first and foremost contributors who have shown they are committed to the long-term success of a project.
-Contributors wanting to become maintainers are expected to be deeply involved in contributing code, pull request review, and triage of issues in the project for more than three months.

-Just contributing does not make you a maintainer, it is about building trust with the current maintainers of the project and being a person that they can depend on and trust to make decisions in the best interest of the project.

-Periodically, the existing maintainers curate a list of contributors who have shown regular activity on the project over the prior months.
-From this list, maintainer candidates are selected and proposed in a maintainers channel.

-After a candidate has been informally proposed in the maintainers' channel, the existing maintainers are given seven days to discuss the candidate, raise objections, and show their support.
-Formal voting takes place on a pull request that adds the contributor to the MAINTAINERS file.
-Candidates must be approved by 2/3 of the current maintainers by adding their approval or LGTM to the pull request.
-The reviewer role has the same process but only requires 1/2 of current maintainers.

-If a candidate is approved, they will be invited to add their own LGTM or approval to the pull request to acknowledge their agreement.
-A maintainer will verify the number of votes that have been received and the allotted seven days have passed, then merge the pull request and invite the contributor to the organization and the [private maintainer mailing list](mailto:cncf-wasmedge-runtime-maintainers@lists.cncf.io)).

-### When does a maintainer lose maintainer status

-If a maintainer is no longer interested or cannot perform the maintainer duties listed above, they should volunteer to be moved to emeritus status.
-In extreme cases this can also occur by a vote of the maintainers per the voting process below.

-### Conflict resolution and voting

-In general, we prefer that technical issues and maintainer membership are amicably worked out between the persons involved.
-If a dispute cannot be decided independently, the maintainers can be called in to decide an issue.
-If the maintainers themselves cannot decide an issue, the issue will be resolved by voting.
-The voting process is a simple majority (>1/2) in which each maintainer receives one vote.

 ## Adding new projects

 New projects will be added to the WasmEdge organization via GitHub issue discussion in one of the existing projects in the organization.
 Once sufficient discussion has taken place (~3-5 business days but depending on the volume of conversation), the maintainers of *the project where the issue was opened* (since different projects in the organization may have different maintainers) will decide whether the new project should be added.
 See the section above on voting if the maintainers cannot easily decide.